CfirTsabari/petra/Improvments.md

 # Versions:
 - V1 - I want to have that before I release the first version of `petra`
 - V1.5 - I want to have that, but it doesn't have to be as part of the first version.
-- V2 - I am not sure wether I even want to have that, and only if people will use `petra` and request it this will be considered
+- V2 - I am not sure whether I even want to have that, and only if people will use `petra` and request it this will be considered
+- V3 - the same as V2, but more

 # Features
 ## V1